Official: Girl told 911 'send the police now' as cops waited

 When the border agents were set to enter the room, there were as many as 19 officers in the hallway outside, McCraw said.

-Ramos killed 19 children and two teachers inside the room, but his motive remains unclear, authorities said.
+Ramos killed 19 children and two teachers inside the room.
+His motive remained unclear, authorities said.

 There was a barrage of gunfire shortly after Ramos entered the classroom where officers eventually killed him, but those shots were “sporadic” for much of the 48 minutes that officers waited in the hallway, McCraw said.
-He said investigators do not know if or how many children died during that time.
+He said investigators do not know if children died during that time.

-Throughout the attack, teachers and children repeatedly called 911 asking for help, including a girl who pleaded: “Please send the police now,” McCraw said.
+Throughout the attack, teachers and children repeatedly called 911 asking for help, including the girl who pleaded for the police, McCraw said.

 Questions have mounted over the amount of time it took officers to enter the school to confront the gunman.

-But it wasn't until 12:58 p.m. that law enforcement radio chatter said Ramos had been killed and the siege was over.
+But it was not until 12:58 p.m. that law enforcement radio chatter said Ramos had been killed and the siege was over.

 What happened in those 90 minutes, in a working-class neighborhood near the edge of the town of Uvalde, has fueled mounting public anger and scrutiny over law enforcement's response to Tuesday's rampage.